dosipod/SrWiki/(temporary)-WLEDSR-improvements-and-bugfixes-from-0.13.2-to-0.13.3.md

 * buttons: fix for ShortPressAction; ensure that buttons remain responsive also with _long_ LED strings
 * analog buttons: don't do analogRead() when the GPIO does not support analog input
 * udp driver(udp.cpp): small bugfixes
-* PlatformIO.ini: upgrade to fixed ESPAsyncWebServer (>= 2.0.7); use 80MHz FLASH speed in all "Sondreactive" build environments.
+* PlatformIO.ini: upgrade to fixed ESPAsyncWebServer (>= 2.0.7); use 80MHz FLASH speed for all "Sondreactive" build environments.

-(tbw softhack007)

 ## Changes from upstream v0.13.3
 * Fixed flickering